-Geena Davis: Yes, and I think maybe because I was a woman, that the directors felt that way.
+Geena Davis: Yes, and I think maybe because I was a woman, the directors felt that way.
 And maybe it was even unconscious bias that they would maybe do it to a woman and not a man.
 But they didn’t want a woman to potentially cause them any problems.
 They wanted to make sure I knew my place, and maybe you’re right, it probably wouldn’t happen to a man.

 Allison Kugel: We already talked about working with Susan Sarandon, but generally speaking, what did doing the film Thelma & Louise, and its subsequent success, do for you, both as an actor and as a woman?

 Geena Davis: I had read the script for Thelma & Louise after it had already been cast.
 I thought, “Oh my God!
 This is the best script I’ve ever read.
 I wish I could be in it.”
 I ended up having a year-long pursuit for the role, because Ridley Scott was only the producer at that time, and different directors and different pairings of ‘Thelmas’ and ‘Louises’ were coming together and falling apart, and so for a year my agent called at least once a week to say, “Just so you know, Geena is still available.
 She’s still interested.”
 Then when [Ridley Scott] decided he was going to direct it, he immediately said, “Yes.
 Okay sure, I’ll meet with her,” and I convinced him somehow or another (laugh).

 Allison Kugel: Way to play hard to get Geena (laugh).